-Responsibilities Managing Director and Chief Executive Officer experience across the global pharmaceutical markets.
+Michael has over 25 years of experience in the pharmaceutical industry and has significant senior leadership experience across the global pharmaceutical markets.
 Michael was formally the Chief Commercial Officer for Synthon Holding BV, an international pharmaceutical company and a leader in the field of generic medicines, and was based in the Netherlands, a position he held for four years.
 Prior to Synthon, he served as President, Europe, Middle East and Africa, for Hospira, the global leader in generic injectable pharmaceuticals.
 Michael joined Hospira following its acquisition of Mayne Pharma in 2007, where he served as President Asia Pacific from 2002.
 He joined Mayne following their acquisition of Faulding Pharmaceuticals in 2001, where he held responsibility for commercial activities in Australia and New Zealand.
-Prior to Faulding, Michael held a variety of sales and marketing positions with Boehringer Ingelheim over an 11 year period.
-Michael earned a Bachelor of Science from Monash University, and a Master of Business from the University of Technology,
+Prior to Faulding, Michael held a variety of sales and marketing positions with Boehringer Ingelheim over an 11-year period.
+Michael earned a Bachelor of Science from Monash University, and a Master of Business from the University of Technology, Sydney.